A favourite topic that one frequently refers to or dwells on; a fixation.

 A velocipede, on which the rider proceeded by pushing the ground with each foot alternately; also called a 'Dandy-horse':

 The Gentleman's Magazine, February 1819 - "A machine denominated the Pedestrian Hobby-horse... has been introduced into this country by a tradesman in Long Acre."

-It is the 'favourite pastime' version of the name, what we now call simply 'a hobby', that was adopted as a figurative expression meaning 'a fixation; a thing one keeps coming back to', i.e. similar to having a bee in one's bonnet.
+It is the 'favourite pastime' version of the name, what we now call simply 'a hobby', that was adopted as a figurative expression meaning 'a fixation; a thing one keeps coming back to', that is, similar to having a bee in one's bonnet.

 So, a hobby is really a hobby-horse.
 If by any chance you occupy your spare time studying 13th century Irish livestock, your hobby-horse might just be a Hobby horse.